Home Products Tour Support Contact Us Blog Resources Buy

 What It Means

 Capitalization rate or Cap rate, is a divisor used to convert a single-point business economic benefit into the business value.
-The typical economic benefit used in small business valuation is the seller's discretionary cash flow.
+The typical economic benefit used in business valuation is business earnings such as the seller’s discretionary cash flow, net cash flow or EBITDA.

 Capitalization rate is related to the discount rate through the following formula:

-In this formula CR is the capitalization rate, DR is the discount rate, and K is the expected annual long-term growth rate in the economic benefit being capitalized.
+In this formula Cap is the capitalization rate, Disc is the discount rate, and G is the expected annual long-term growth rate in the business earnings being capitalized.

 Similar to the discount rate, you can use one or more cost of capital models to calculate the capitalization rate.

-To estimate the capitalization rate, first build up the discount rate, estimate the long-term growth rate K, then apply the formula above.
+To estimate the capitalization rate, first build up the discount rate, estimate the long-term earnings growth rate G, then apply the formula above.

-Cap rate is used as one of the key inputs into the Capitalization of Earnings income-based business valuation method.
+Cap rate is used as one of the key inputs into the Capitalized Earnings income-based business valuation method.